aiokitchen/aiomisc/docs/source/worker_pool.rst

 Example
 +++++++

-This very be useful when you want to process data in separate process but the input and result data are not big.
+This will be useful when you want to process data in separate process but the input and result data are not big.
 For example parallel image processing.
 Lets write the program which accepts JPEG images and creates thumbnails for this.
 In this case you have the file with original image and you have